davidberard98/gpumode-trimul/index.md

 ---

 I spent a day or two working on the [GPU Mode kernel challenge for the Trimul operator](https://tinyurl.com/gpumode-trimul).
 This challenge involves optimizing a key operation from AlphaFold3 that processes pairwise sequence embeddings—tensors with shape `[batch, seq_len, seq_len, hidden_dim]`.
+My solution was the fastest on H100 (1371us) and B200 (1088us), but not on A100 or MI300.
+Implementation: [here](https://github.com/davidberard98/gpumode-trimul/blob/main/impl.py)

 Here's a quick overview of my solution and how I approached the problem.
 As a disclaimer, I didn't record most of this during the contest; this is best-effort recollection of the steps I took using re-creations of the approximate state of the code to get performance numbers after each step.

 **Huge thanks to the GPU mode team and the problem authors (Mark Saroufim, Matej Sirovatka, Alex Zhang, and I'm sure many other people I haven't mentioned)**.
 It was a super fun project and I wish I had a bit more time to look more deeply at the problem!
 And congrats to [Arseni Ivanov](https://arseniivanov.github.io/blog.html) who won the contest for A100 and MI300!

-## The Problem: Outgoing TriMul Kernel
+## The Problem: TriMul Kernel

 The challenge involves optimizing a "triangle multiplication" operator used in AlphaFold3.
 For full problem details, see the [challenge description](https://tinyurl.com/gpumode-trimul).

 ## Setup / Testing

 I don't have a local GPU, so I rented compute.
 I spent a total of about $20, mostly on vast.ai compute.
-For the most part I rented a 5070-5090 just for local testing to make sure that my kernels were functional, and occasionally I would rent an A100 (\~$0.70/hr), H100 (\~$2/hr), or B200 (\~$8/hr) for performance tuning and profiling.
+For the most part I rented a 5070-5090 just for local testing to make sure that my kernels were functional, and occasionally I would rent an A100 (\~$0.70/hr), H100 (\~$1-2/hr), or B200 (\~$8/hr) for performance tuning and profiling.

 I was mostly targeting H100 because it is the platform I am most familiar with.